-The associate in arts (AA) degree concentration in Business Information Systems — Executive Assistant is a good match if you’re interested in transferring to a four-year institution for a degree in business education.
-The curriculum for this program blends business-related topics with core education courses such as science, math, and humanities/fine arts.
+This AA degree program is a good match if you are interested in transferring to a four-year institution to go on to obtain a bachelor’s degree.
+The curriculum blends office computer application and business-related courses with core education courses such as science, math, humanities, arts, and social science.

 BIS — Medical Information Specialist

 Medical Information Specialist Program Curriculum